How To Get Motivated at Work (With Tips for Success)

 Positive vs. negative motivation

 The two main types of motivation are positive and negative.
-Positive motivation helps you to focus on positive outcomes that result from accomplishing a task or achieving a certain goal.
+Positive motivation helps you to focus on positive outcomes that result from accomplishing a task or achieving a particular goal.
 Here are a few examples of statements you might think or say when you have positive motivation:

 Completing this task at work will help me to earn a promotion.